-More pressingly, action is required right now from businesses to lessen the damage and facilitate a smooth transition.
+More pressingly, businesses require action right now to lessen the damage and facilitate a smooth transition.

 Accountancy practice managers must take particular note

-Uku have curated a list of the most important measures that business owners need to put into action now, to limit the damage caused by the likely customs and VAT shakeup.
+Uku have curated a list of the most important measures that business owners need to implement now, to limit the damage caused by the likely customs and VAT shakeup post-Brexit.

-Currently, though, we are focusing on the short-term emergency strategies that you can implement to protect your clients’ businesses as best you can in the event of a no-deal Brexit.
+Currently, though, we are focusing on the short-term emergency strategies you can implement to protect your clients’ businesses as best you can in case of a no-deal Brexit.

-The plan is meant for the weeks following the break; we would strongly advise that you and your clients begin making medium and long-term plans for your practice for the coming weeks and months that follow this initial period.
+The plan is meant for the weeks following the break; we strongly advise that you and your clients begin making medium- and long-term plans for your practice for the coming weeks and months following this initial period.